sinewalker/sinewalker.github.io/blog/2015/4-bit-rules-of-computing-part-0.md

 I agree that you should not break rules for special cases, but some rules are more useful as you learn things and can be safely discarded when you know what you're doing.
+Also "practicality beats purity"...

 **Rule 1**: The First Law: Nothing works First time
 ----